Subscribe to download our handy chart!

 Robin also has a travel pill minder in which she has various migraine medications for her and each of the kids and extra allergy medications and throat lozenges.
 It’s compact and organized and fits easily into any purse or pack that she’s carrying.
 She labelled everything clearly so that if Tim is taking the kids somewhere without her, she can just hand him the case.
 Migraines are unpredictable and can ruin the day if you don’t have what you need.

 We have a paper medication list that we use to make sure that every pillminder is filled correctly.
 It can be surprisingly easy to forget something.
 Robin has been on thyroid replacement her entire adult life and there have been a few weeks when she’s been really stressed or tired that she has forgotten to put it in her pillminder.
 That’s why we use this sheet now.
 We find a nice looking full size sheet works better than sticky notes or scratch paper because it’s easy to read and pleasant to look at.

-For our patrons over on Patreon, we are sharing the same printable we use every week.
-We printed a separate one for each member of the family and then don’t have to redo it until a medication changes.
+We print a separate one for each member of the family and then don’t have to redo it until a medication changes.
 This also makes it easier for other people to help with this chore.
 You can also grab the list to take to doctor’s appointments–and snap a photo to have it with you all the time.
 You will not ever regret knowing everyone’s medication list!
 And here’s a fun tip–if you use Google photos, if you can remember the color of the paper, you can just search your photos for “blue paper” and your medication list will come up.
 How cool is that?

 For a long time we left the entire pillminder for each person on the kitchen counter as a visible reminder.
 We have a very small kitchen so this took up valuable space and made the room more cluttered.
 Now we have just the one day for each person on top of the microwave and Robin’s inhaler and pill minder in the cupboard.